oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/9-insight-in-data.md

     insights may vary if the data is different or the insight is still running, therefore refer to the labels on each tile to identify it.

     A list of various insights will appear on the page.
-The Data Insights tool has gone through the data and discovered many interesting behavioral patterns based on the movie sales data.
+The Insights tool has gone through the data and discovered many interesting behavioral patterns based on the movie sales data.